BirthdayResearch/quantum/README.md

 ## Operational Transactions

-For the contract to spend funds on behalf of the user, the user needs to approve the smart contract with the respective ERC-20 token via the `approve()` function first.

-### Fund ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge

-Once approved, user will call the `bridgeToDeFiChain()` function with following the arguments: `_defiAddress` (address on DeFiChain that is receiving funds), `_tokenAddress` (ERC20 token's address) and `_amount` (amount to bridge to DeFiChain).

-### Fund Ether - to transfer ERC20 tokens from an EOA to the Bridge

-When sending ETHER to bridge, the user will not have to approve the contract.
-By default, every smart contract accepts ETH.
-Sending ether will be similar to ERC20, except we don't account for `_amount` and it is ignored.
-Instead, `msg.value()` is used.
-The `_defiAddress` is the address on the Defi Chain that is receiving funds.
-The `_tokenAddress` for ETH does not have an address, as it is a native currency. it should be identified as `address(0)`/`0x0` instead.

-### Add supported token

-Only addresses with Admin and operational roles can call the `addSupportedTokens()` function.
-Admin sets the `_dailyAllowance` (the new allowance) and `_startAllowanceTimeFrom` (the timestamp from when the new token will start being supported).
-The admin will need to provide the `_tokenAddress` of the ERC-20 token as well.

-Users will not be able to bridge a total amount that is more than the dailyAllowance per day.

-### Remove supported token

-Only addresses with Admin and operational roles can call the `removeSupportedTokens()` function.
-On bridging to the DeFiChain, the event `BRIDGE_TO_DEFI_CHAIN(bytes defiAddress,address indexed tokenAddress,uint256 indexed amount ,uint256 indexed timestamp);` will be emitted along with the user's defiAddress, the ERC20 token's address that is being bridged, the amount of the token being bridged, and the timestamp of the transaction.

-### When bridging from DeFiChain, what is the expected signed message?

-TODO

-### Sample metamask transaction of claim transaction?

-TODO

-### General explanation on how the contract works from an EVM perspective?

-TODO

-## Operational Transactions

 To change state of any smart contract, user need to approve the smart contract with the respected token via `approve()` function first.
 Once approved, user will be able to bridge the token over to DefiChain.

 ### Fund ERC20 tokens - to transfer ERC20 tokens from an EOA to the Bridge